Valentine’s Day 2008 is a Valentine’s day I will never forget.

 After those five—yes, FIVE—positive pregnancy tests, my life suddenly had new meaning.
 I realized that I had to grow up and make adult decisions, not for myself, but for this little infant who was literally relying on me for everything.
 This child’s future was in my hands.
 I now had the ability to decide EVERYTHING for her, even whether or not I was going to choose for her to have a life.
 I had to grow up fast, because the decisions I made were not only going to affect me, but they would affect her, and many others, forever.

 When you’re young, dating, and think you’re in love, Valentines day is most likely a very exciting and special holiday for you.
 For me, it had never really been a big deal.
-That is, until the year 2008.
+That is, until the year 2008, when it changed my life.

 If you are experiencing an unplanned pregnancy and need support, know that help is available.
 Click here to consult with a caring, experienced adoption professional at absolutely no cost to you.